This section provides information about the different installation modes that Talend Installer and Talend Studio Installer can run in.

 ExampleIn the following example, the script details the silent installation of the server installation mode:

 mode=unattended debugtrace=/home/user/Talend_install_files/debugInstall.txt licenseFile=/home/user/Talend_install_files/license prefix=/home/user/Talend installMode=serverTip: For a complete list of values, use the help command.

 The installation directory created is called Talend and the license file used is located in the /home/user/Talend_install_files directory.

 You can also create a script for a custom installation mode.
-For example: in this case, specify in your script the products and modules to install as well as the configuration information of these products.
+In this case, specify in your script the products and modules to install as well as the configuration information of these products.
 For example, the

 enable-componentsparameter allows you to do a comma-separated list of these products, while the